When Only the Final Text Survives: Implicit Execution Tracing for Multi-Agent Auditing: Introduction

 \paragraph{Contributions.} Our main contributions are summarized as follows: \begin{itemize}[itemsep=1pt, topsep=2pt, parsep=0pt, partopsep=0pt]

-\item \textbf{New Problem Formulation.} We formalize \textit{linearized execution tracing} for multi-agent language systems at the segment level, where the goal is to recover segment boundaries and attribute each segment to its originating agent from the final text alone.
-Unlike prior work on error or failure attribution, which assumes access to execution logs, we treat tracing itself as a first-class problem under missing or obfuscated execution information.
+\item \textbf{New Problem Formulation.} We formalize \textit{segment-level provenance auditing} for multi-agent language systems, where the goal is to recover segment boundaries and attribute each segment to its originating agent from the final text alone, under metadata loss.
+Unlike prior work on error or failure attribution, which assumes access to execution logs, we treat provenance recovery itself as a first-class problem under missing or obfuscated execution information.

 \item \textbf{Keyed Implicit Tracing Mechanism.} We introduce a keyed, distribution-level tracing mechanism that embeds agent-specific signals into the token generation process.
-This enables post-hoc segment-level attribution directly from the final text, without relying on explicit metadata or execution logs.
+This enables segment-level attribution directly from the final text at audit time, without relying on explicit metadata or execution logs.

 \item \textbf{Boundary Detection and Attribution.} We develop a sliding-window statistical scoring method combined with change-point detection to identify segment boundaries, and assign agent labels to each recovered segment based on aggregated attribution signals.
-We further represent the recovered transition structure as a transition graph
+We further represent the recovered transition structure as a transition graph.